 Concessions (students, unemployed and retired persons): £50

-Delegates with low income from Low Income Countries (https://g2lm-lic.iza.org/call-phase-iv/list-of-lic/): £35
+Delegates with low income from Low-Income Countries (https://g2lm-lic.iza.org/call-phase-iv/list-of-lic/): £35

-Paying the conference fee will automatically give you access to the online film festival (3 – 31 March 2023) and to the live film festival (23 – 25 March 2023) which will be held in Bristol (UK).
+Paying the conference fee will automatically give you access to the online film festival (3 – 31 March 2023) and to the in-person film festival (23 – 25 March 2023) which will be held in Bristol (UK).